hairmare/ogc/README.md

 * [ ] implenent es as per http://stackoverflow.com/questions/23846971/how-to-use-elasticsearch-with-mongodb)
 * [ ] add ambassadors where needed (between api and mongodb for instance, maybe also between proxies and backends, or just use docker/libswarm)
 * [ ] add ``USER`` directive in ogc-* services
+* [ ] implement using of storage service in workers